-SAFe is anchored by an organizational structure called the Agile Release Train (ART), where Agile teams, key stakeholders, and other resources are dedicated to an important, ongoing solution mission.
+SAFe is anchored by an organizational structure called the Agile Release Train (ART), where Agile teams and key stakeholders are dedicated to a meaningful, ongoing solution mission.

-Essential SAFe includes the team and program constructs, as shown in Figure 4.
+Essential SAFe includes both the Agile team and ART constructs, as shown in Figure 11.

-Such solution development is common for industries like aerospace and defense, automotive, and government, where the large solution—not portfolio governance—is the primary concern.
+Such solution development is typical for aerospace and defense, automotive, and government industries, where the large solution—not portfolio governance—is the primary concern.

-The Solution Train organizational construct helps enterprises that face the biggest challenges—building large-scale, multidisciplinary software, hardware, cyber-physical, and complex IT systems.
-Developing these solutions requires additional roles, artifacts, events, and coordination, as Figure 5. illustrates.
+The Solution Train organizational construct helps enterprises with the biggest challenges—building large-scale, multidisciplinary software, hardware, cyber-physical, and complex IT systems.
+Developing these solutions requires additional roles, artifacts, events, and coordination, as Figure 12 illustrates.

 The Spanning Palette contains various roles and artifacts that may apply to a specific team, program, large solution, or portfolio context.